jetbrains-academy/javascript-course/Data Types/typeof_operator/task.md

 ```

 <div class="Hint" title="Type Checking">
-Type Checking: Helps in determining the type of a variable, which is useful for debugging and validation.
+Type Checking: Helps determine the type of a variable, which is useful for debugging and validation.
 Dynamic Typing: Useful in dynamically typed languages like JavaScript to ensure variables are of expected types.
 </div>

 ### Task
-Declare a variable value and assign it different types of values (number, string, boolean).
-Use the typeof operator to print the type of each value to the console.
+You're given a variable `value` with assigned to it different types of values (number, string, boolean).
+Use the `typeof` operator to print the type of each value to the console.

 <div class="Hint" title="Want to know more?">
 For more information, refer to the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof">official JavaScript documentation on <code>typeof</code></a>.